layilin/SP23-33852/_texts/sc-page091.md

 ---

 > VER.
-81. *And where thy dried Canes*\] The Cane-stalks which have been ground, are called *Magoss*; probably a corruption of the French word *Bagasse*, which signifies the same thing.
+81. *And where thy dried Canes*\] The Cane-stalks which have been ground, are called *Magoss*; probably a corruption of the French word *Bagasse*,[^f91n1] which signifies the same thing.
 They make an excellent fewel.

+[^f91n1]: The crushed stalks are the byproduct of milling sugar-cane.
+Rich in cellulose, bagasse can be used as fuel to boil cane syrup and as cattle feed.

 ---